+(b) The competitor casts the dog from a 9m circle, draws all 5 sheep through the circle and remains in it until the first obstacle, the gap, is negotiated.
+During this time, the competitor is permitted to move within this circle.

+Encourage, Junior and Novice competitors will work the gap from a ring placed alongside the obstacle.

-- (a) The competitor casts the dog from a 9m circle, draws all 5 sheep through the circle and remains in it until the first obstacle, the gap, is negotiated.
-During this time, the competitor is permitted to move within this circle. - (b) They then proceed to go around the flag in an anticlockwise direction without stopping and keeping the sheep on their right hand side.
-Points will be deducted if it is necessary to stop at the flag to negotiate it correctly. - (c) At the second obstacle, the race, the competitor remains in a 1.8m circle until the sheep are well clear of the longest rail at the exit after which they approach the third obstacle.
+(c) They then proceed to go around the flag in an anticlockwise direction without stopping and keeping the sheep on their right hand side.
+Points will be deducted if it is necessary to stop at the flag to negotiate it correctly.

+(d) At the second obstacle, the race, the competitor remains in a 1.8m circle until the sheep are well clear of the longest rail at the exit after which they approach the third obstacle.